pombredanne/plugon/README.md

 ### Plug parameters

-- function (functionType): Function will be contained by Plug object.
+- function (FunctionType): Function will be contained by Plug object.
 (Required)
 - args (tuple): Function args.
 (Default: ())
 - kwargs (dict): Function kwargs.
 (Default: {})
 - urgency (int): Plugs which are registered to system will be ordered by urgency (ASC) before loop.
 (Default: 10)